 Turns out, they were a popular music group on the way to Lima to play a show.
-It was a cool coincidence to end up on the same bus as these celebrities, but we have to admit that the loud music on repeat got old during the several hours before they got off in Lima.
-We were reminded of this bus trip for the remainder of our months in Peru when we heard their music in markets, grocery stores, and local homes.
+It was a cool coincidence to end up on the same bus as the band, but we have to admit that the loud speakers playing the few songs on repeat on repeat got old during the several hours before they got off in Lima.
+We were reminded of this bus trip for the remainder of our months in Peru when we heard their music playing in a few markets.

 3. A Bad Tire on a Rickety Bus in Bolivia

 Traveling by bus in Bolivia was always quite the adventure.
 Both the buses and the roads there were not anywhere near the standards of those in Peru or Argentina.
 We set out for Cochabamba from La Paz behind schedule.
 Early in the ride, we noticed the bus rocking heavily from side to side.

 About an hour into the trip, a large semi pulled up next to us on the highway.
 The passenger in the truck motioned at us, pointing at the front tire and indicating a wobbling motion.
 But our bus drivers didn’t heed the warning.
 We were pretty tense, trying not to think of what would happen if the tire came off that rickety bus.

 At the worst timing possible, our bus drivers finally decided that the tire was bad enough to need replacing.
 We were stopped in the middle of nowhere on a muddy road.
 The drivers had to get out and lay in the mud to change the tire.
 It took an hour to repair and we arrived to Cochabamba late, but at least we got there safely!